 Each form has come with its advantages and disadvantages, and each remains an option for companies today.
 But when considering a) whether to track mileage, and b) how to track mileage, it’s important to understand on a basic level why mileage tracking is important, and how the choice of a mileage log can impact an organization on multiple levels.

-Mileage logs are a necessity for organizations with mobile employees—that is, workers whose job responsibilities require a vehicle.
+IRS-compliant mileage logs are a necessity for organizations with employees whose job responsibilities require a vehicle.

-The mileage log substantiates the business use of a vehicle to avoid taxing employees and to allow the company to write off reimbursements as a business expense.
+Tracking mileage substantiates the business use of a vehicle to avoid taxing employees and to allow the company to write off reimbursements as a business expense.

-In other words, if you want to provide a tax-free reimbursement, you have to record employees’ business mileage—unless you want to track every single individual business expense.
+In other words, if you want to provide a tax-free reimbursement, you have to record employees’ business mileage – unless you want to track every single car expense.

-In order to meet the criteria for an accountable plan, you must prove that all payments to an employee—whether via a monthly car allowance, a mileage reimbursement rate, or a fuel reimbursement program—constitute reimbursement for business expenses, and not compensation.
+In order to meet the criteria for an IRS-accountable plan, you must prove that all payments to an employee – whether a monthly car allowance, a mileage reimbursement rate, or a fuel card – constitute reimbursement for business expenses, and not compensation.

-In order to prove that these payments are reimbursements, you have to prove that the payments do not exceed the business expenses incurred by the employee while operating a vehicle.
+To prove these payments are reimbursements, you have to show that the payments do not exceed the business expenses incurred by the employee while operating a vehicle.

-If you provide a gas card or gas reimbursement for mobile employees driving personal vehicles or company cars, you are required to capture the business mileage.
-Otherwise, there is no way to determine how much fuel was used for business purposes and how much was used for personal use.
-If you don’t track the business mileage, then the gas will be considered personal use, making any expenditure for the gas taxable for both employer and employee.
+A company that provides a gas card or gas reimbursement for personal vehicles or company cars must calculate and record the business mileage.
+Otherwise, there is no way to determine how much fuel was used for business purposes and how much was used for personal reasons.
+Without business mileage tracking, the gas is considered personal use, making the expenditure taxable for both employer and employee.

 Let’s say you do keep track of mileage, but employees report it from their own records every few months, rather than using a company mileage log.
 In this case, your plan would still be considered a non-accountable plan under IRS rules.